hyperledger/indy-hipe/text/transport-layer-messaging/README.md

 # Motivation
 [motivation]: #motivation

 The purpose of this HIPE is to define the Transport Layer Messaging such that we can ignore the delivery of messages as we discuss the much richer Application Layer Messaging types and interactions.
-That is, we can assume that there is no need to include in an Application Layer message anything about how to route the message to the recipient - it just happens.
+That is, we can assume that there is no need to include in an Application Layer message anything about how to route the message to the recipient - it just magically happens.
+Alice (via her Edge Agent) sends a message to Bob, and (because of implementations based on this HIPE) we can ignore how the message got to Bob's Edge Agent.

+Put another way - this HIPE is about envelopers.
+It defines a way to put a message - any message - into an envelope, put it into an outbound mailbox and have it magically appear in the recipient's inbound mailbox.
+Once we have that, we can focus on letters and not how the letters are sent.

+This HIPE covers both how a message is sent from one Agent directly to another - the Wire protocol - and how the messages are routed to their ultimate destination through an arbitrary series of Agents.

-This HIPE covers the most important routing for Agent to Agent interoperability: the handoff of a message from one domain to another.
-For example, the transmission of a message from Alice's domain to Bob's.
-In the assumptions, fewer constraints are put on the message handling within a domain, allowing for more elaborate capabilities that are implementation specific - and yet still interoperable.
+Most importantly for Agent to Agent interoperability, this HIPE clearly defines the handoff of a message from one domain to another - e.g. how to transmit a message from Alice's domain to Bob's.
+Fewer constraints are put on message routing within a domain, allowing for more elaborate capabilities that are implementation specific - and yet still interoperable.

 # Tutorial
 [tutorial]: #tutorial